FMA's Guide to Bank Capital Notes

 “If consumers don’t understand how capital notes work they may end up holding shares in a bank that have little or no value, when they thought they were buying a bond with a fixed interest rate.
 Even more sophisticated investors can find these complex and potentially risky products difficult to assess,” she said.

 Bank capital notes are deliberately designed with features that give banks flexibility over payments.
 Although it can be difficult to predict when a bank might use these features, consumers should be aware that they can be used when it’s in the bank’s interests to do so.

 The payments customers receive from capital notes can also be unpredictable, with banks generally allowed to stop paying interest, or reduce the amount of interest they pay, under certain circumstances.
 Consumers should also be aware that although bank capital notes are usually listed on the NZX, this doesn’t necessarily mean they will be able to sell their notes quickly, or at all.

-The FMA encourages people to seek financial advice from an Authorised Financial Adviser if they are not sure about an investment, to see if it is right for their own personal circumstances.
+The FMA encourages people to seek financial advice from a Financial Adviser if they are not sure about an investment, to see if it is right for their own personal circumstances.
 The guide can be viewed here.